21 : 08 : 10 : 48

 ✨ Overview

 We’re excited to collaborate with Martian, pioneers in model routing and interpretability research, for this specialized hackathon.
-Their novel "model mapping" approach distills complex AI models into compact, predictive components that retain only the information needed to estimate performance on specific tasks.
+Their novel expert orchestration approach distills complex AI models into compact, predictive components that retain only the information needed to estimate performance on specific tasks.
 By combining this with cutting-edge Mechanistic Interpretability techniques, Martian is developing a general theory of model capabilities—enabling us to evaluate and deploy models more safely, transparently, and effectively.
 Their work also supports an open ecosystem of specialized models, helping democratize AI development while aligning business impact with AI safety.

 Each participating team will receive $50 in model API credits to power their projects, with additional credits available for promising implementations.
 You'll have access to Martian's judge and router APIs, along with sample code libraries to kickstart your projects.

-Sign up here to stay updated for this event
+Sign up here to stay updated for this event!

 Why This Hackathon Matters: